Calebh101/dexcom/README.md

     }
 ]
 ```
 As you can see, it's an array of 2 items, because that's how many I wanted the program to get.
 The top one (item 0) is the most recent.
 The WT and ST both tell you when the value was taken.
 DT, I don't even know.
+WT, ST, and DT are recorded as milliseconds since Unix Enoch.
 Value is the actual glucose value taken.
 The trend is the arrow direction.
 The trend can be:

 - Flat: steady
 - FortyFiveDown: slowly falling (-1/minute)